HosseinEbrahimiK/qplots/README.md

 devtools::install_github("HosseinEbrahimiK/qplots")
 ```

-## Example
+## Usage

-This is a basic example which shows you how to solve a common problem
+These are basic examples that demonstrate some use cases of our function
-within a dataframe.
-Here, we have used `gapminder` dataset as an
+for datasets.
+We have used the `gapminder` dataset for this purpose.
+The
-example:
+first two examples are numerical variables, and the outputs are density
+distributions as expected.
+The last example includes a categorical
+column in the data, which the result will be a bar plot of frequencies.

 ``` r
 library(qplots)